sourcegraph/appdash/python/README.md

 Depending on where Python is installed and/or what permissions the directory has, you may need to run the above `easy_install` and `pip` commands as root.

-## Testing
+## Twisted Example

-If all is well with your setup, you should be able to change directory to here and run the example:
+If all is well with your setup, you should be able to change directory to `sourcegraph.com/sourcewgraph/appdash/python` and run the Twisted example:

 ```
 # Run appdash server in separate terminal: